rojinadeuja/rojinadeuja/README.md

 ## Hi there!

-I'm an international student pursuing Masters of Science in Computer Science at the <a href="https://www.unl.edu/">University of Nebraska-Lincoln</a>.
+I'm an international student pursuing Masters of Science in Computer Science at <a href="https://www.unl.edu/">University of Nebraska-Lincoln</a>.

 :triangular_flag_on_post: Looking for Summer 2021 Internship